psych-ds/example-datasets/README.md

 # example-datasets

-This repository is the home for a series of datasets that our intrepid guinea pig researchers will attempt to adapt to the Psych-DS specification.
+This repository is the home for a series of datasets that our intrepid hackathon attendees will attempt to adapt to the Psych-DS specification.
 These datasets will (initially) help us discover practical challenges and remaining ambiguities in the specification and (later) provide a series of examples that can be used by researchers looking for examples & templates, and for developers looking to test code (e.g. the validator!) over real data.

 There are two ways you can contribute to this effort: